 Let's do a brief review.
-We know that deductive reasoning can be formal (as with validity in proofs) or more informal (as with validity and soundess in natural language arguments).
-We know that a valid argument guarantees the truth of the conclusion if the premises are assumed to be true.
+We know that with deductive reasoning, a valid argument guarantees the truth of the conclusion if the premises are assumed to be true.
 We know that a sound argument is valid, but its premises are, in fact, true.
 We know that truth isn't as simple as it seems, even in science, but still attainable.
 We know that inductive arguments are strong if their premises support the conclusion, but weak if the premises do not.
 We know that, even if we are likely not living in an illusion such as The Matrix, it is still difficult to find good sources.
 When we ask about the truth of a claim, we must ask both about the claim itself as well as the source of the claim.
 We discussed some criteria for determining whether a source is good (for example, peer review).
 Now, for the remainder of the class, we will turn to mistakes in reasoning, or fallacies.

 Fallacies in General